seanscott95/Employee-Tracker/README.md

 # Employee-Tracker [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-<p> This application was created to allow a business owner to be able to view and manage the departments, roles, and employees in their company.
+This application was created to allow a business owner to be able to view and manage the departments, roles, and employees in their company.
 This allows the user to organize and plan their business.
-This application was created with JavaScript using [Node.js](https://nodejs.org/en/) and the modules used include [Inquirer package](https://www.npmjs.com/package/inquirer), [mysql2](https://www.npmjs.com/package/mysql2), [Console table](https://www.npmjs.com/package/console.table) and [Dotenv](https://www.npmjs.com/package/dotenv)<p>
+This application was created with JavaScript using [Node.js](https://nodejs.org/en/) and the modules used include [Inquirer package](https://www.npmjs.com/package/inquirer), [mysql2](https://www.npmjs.com/package/mysql2), [Console table](https://www.npmjs.com/package/console.table) and [Dotenv](https://www.npmjs.com/package/dotenv)

 ## Table of Contents
 - [Installation](#Installation)